Maykha27/holbertonschool-validation/module3_task3/DEPLOY.md

 - Use the command line: `unzip awesome-website.zip` to unarchive it in your current directory

+## How to verify the version

+- Run git tag

 ## What are the commands to start and stop the application?

 - Generate the go-hugo website by running the command `make build`